 There is some debate about routine ultrasound (routine means every woman has the test during pregnancy regardless of medical need).
 Although many care givers feel the test is safe, there are a significant number who feel the technology is not thoroughly tested and should not be used when there is no benefit.
 They site research that shows no improvement in outcomes for mothers or babies from routine ultrasound.
 The concern is a technology that may pose risks should only be used when necessary, especially when there is no improvement of outcomes.
-The debate continues, and until research concludes one way or the other families would do well to avoid any unnecessary (not medically indicated) use of ultrasound.

 Not all ultrasounds are done for routine reasons.
 For example, when ultrasound is used in cases of maternal hypertension or impaired fetal growth there is a reduction in fetal deaths and interestingly a reduction in induction of labor and hospital admissions without a rise in fetal distress or cesarean rates.

-The technician will place a gel (it may be warmed or cold) on your abdomen, and then use a transducer to send the sound waves and collect information as they return.
+For an abdominal ultrasound, the technician will place a gel (it may be warmed or cold) on your abdomen, and then use a transducer to send the sound waves and collect information as they return.
 As this happens, an image of your baby and uterine contents can be seen on the ultrasound screen.
 Depending on the magnification, position of your baby and placement of the transducer the image may be recognizable as body parts or be an unrecognizable blur.
 A standard ultrasound exam will last about 20 minutes.
 An advanced ultrasound will last around one hour.
 In many parts of the United States, ultrasound has become a routine part of prenatal care.

 Barnett, S.B.
 (2002).
 Routine ultrasound scanning in first trimester: what are the risks?
 Seminars in Ultrasound CT & MRI 23(5):387-91.